-Four BT, LLC is uniquely qualified to conduct a Job Order Contracting Program Audit / JOC Audit.
+Four BT, LLC is uniquely qualified to conduct an audit of your Job Order Contracting Program.
 Our staff fully understands all aspects of JOC implementation, spanning strategy and tactics.
 Our experience includes hundreds of public sector real property owners, contractors, subcontractors and business cooperatives.

 Best practice implementation of Job Order Contracting can provide multiple benefits: